Chai Biao

 Chai Biao (柴飚 (柴飈); born 10 October 1990) is a Chinese professional badminton player.
 Chai has concentrated on men's doubles for the majority of his senior career in badminton.
-His most successful partnership was with Hong Wei: together they reached the year end tournament BWF Superseries Finals in 2014 and 2015.
+His most successful partnership was with Hong Wei: together they reached the year-end tournament BWF Superseries Finals in 2014 and 2015.
 As Hong has since retired, Chai's current partner in men's doubles is Wang Zekang.

 Career

 Chai was born in Yanfeng District of Hengyang City in 1990.
 At the age of 7, he learned badminton from the senior coach of the Badminton Institute in the City Sports School.
-Due to progressing quickly, he was transported to Hunan Badminton Team for professional training for four years later.
-He has won the National Junior Championship.
-In 2007, he was enter the national badminton team, and at that year in the early of July, he competed at the Asian Junior Championships and won the boys' doubles title.
+Due to his rapid progress, he was transferred to Hunan Badminton Team for professional training four years later.
+He won the National Junior Championship.
+In 2007, he was selected for the national badminton team, and early in July that year, he competed at the Asian Junior Championships and won the boys' doubles title.
 In November, Chai won a gold in the mixed team event and a silver in the boys' doubles event at the World Junior Championships.
-In 2008, Chai repeat his success at the World Junior Championships in Pune, India, by winning two golds in the mixed doubles and team event and a silver in the boys' doubles event.
+In 2008, Chai repeated his success at the World Junior Championships in Pune, India, by winning two golds in the mixed doubles and team event and a silver in the boys' doubles event.
 Chai was a bronze medalist at the Asia Championships in the men's doubles event in 2009 and 2012.